MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 • Must be an Indian national.

-• Should have completed a bachelor’s degree or equivalent with at least 50% overall from an approved university.
+• Should have completed a bachelor's degree or equivalent with at least 50% aggregate marks from a recognized university.

 • You need to have more than zero score in MAH CET/CAT/CMAT/MAT/GMAT/ATMA/XAT.